vbsw/g2d/README.md

 ## About
 g2d is a framework to create 2D graphic applications.
 It is published on <https://github.com/vbsw/g2d> and <https://gitlab.com/vbsw/g2d>.

-Demo is available here <https://github.com/vbsw/g2d-demo>.
+Demo is available on <https://github.com/vbsw/g2d-demo>.

 ## Copyright
 Copyright 2023, 2025, Vitali Baumtrok (vbsw@mailbox.org).